jbcodeforce/flink-studies/docs/coding/firstapp.md

 1.0.0-runner.jar --input file:///home/my-flink/data/wc.txt --output file:///home/my-flink/data/out.csv
 ```

-In the execution above, `flink` is a CLI available inside the job-manager container.

 See [the coding practice summary](./programming.md) for other dataflow examples.

 And the official [operators documentation](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/) to understand how to transform one or more DataStreams into a new DataStream.
 Programs can combine multiple transformations into sophisticated data flow topologies.

 ## Unit testing